What is hydroxychloroquine?

 Every patient should undergo a baseline ophthalmic examination within the first year of commencing hydroxychloroquine if long-term use is anticipated.
 In the absence of risk factors listed above, annual screening should then be performed after five years.

 Sunglasses can be recommended to avoid additional retinal injury due to sun exposure.

-Patients with hydroxychloroquine-induced retinal toxicity will not have any visual symptoms in the early stages, and will only develop clinical symptoms with severe endstage damage.
-Therefore, it is important that the screening recommendations outlined above are followed, and hydroxychloroquine should be ceased if there are signs of definite retinopathy.
-The retinopathy does not reverse, but progression is rare following cessation of hydroxychloroquine.
+Patients with hydroxychloroquine-induced retinal toxicity will not have any visual symptoms in the early stages, and will only develop clinical symptoms with severe end-stage damage.
+Therefore, it is essential that the screening recommendations outlined above are followed, and hydroxychloroquine should be ceased if there are signs of definite retinopathy.
+The retinopathy does not reverse, but the progression is rare after hydroxychloroquine is discontinued.

-Nausea, vomiting and diarrhoea are common side effects but are usually transient or resolve on reduction of the dose.
+Nausea, vomiting, and diarrhoea are common side effects, but are usually transient or resolve on the reduction of the dose.
 They can be minimised by taking the hydroxychloroquine with food.

-Blue–grey pigmentation of the skin is seen in up to 25% of patients taking hydroxychloroquine, especially where there has been bruising.
+Blue–grey pigmentation of the skin affects up to 25% of patients taking hydroxychloroquine, especially where there has been bruising.
 Transverse pigmented nail bands and mucosal pigmentation have also been reported.

 Rashes may occur in up to 10% of patients, most commonly morbilliform or psoriasiform.
+Note that adverse cutaneous reactions to hydroxychloroquine are reported to affect more than 30% of patients with dermatomyositis, compared to a lower risk of rash in patients with cutaneous lupus erythematosus.
 If a rash appears, hydroxychloroquine should be withdrawn and may be restarted at a lower dose.